ZxArceus/EmailTemplateGenerator/README.md

 Never hardcode your API key in the project.

-Store it in environment variables
+Store it in environment variables.

 ## API key access in code